 Sesarma schubarti

 Shares the Marine Shore biome with the Atlantic Sand Fiddler Crab (Leptuca pugilator).
-Coexistence is natural in coastal settings.
-Relationship in miniBIOTA is being actively monitored.
+Coexistence is natural in coastal settings and remains under observation.
+Current behavior shows active use of live grass, dead grass detritus, burrowing/excavation, and opportunistic scavenging.

 Follow this species across the habitats where it currently appears in the miniBIOTA biosphere.